How are things at street level?

 Whilst news of political jockeying still seems to occasionally excite the media there was little or no obvious ill effect of it at normal street level and it had no apparent influence on our thorough enjoyment of the Tour through what is rapidly becoming one of those "must go to" Real Africa destinations.

-I have arranged to accompany many of the Tours on offer so please feel free to pick my brains, and establish a connection prior to your trip, via the "Contact" button on this website.
+All tours, whether private or part of a group, will be accompanied by a fully qualified Guide who is responsible for your well being.
+(In Zimbabwe this is a much sought after position so you should be in good hands).
+On this subject the news gets even better!!! - as I have arranged to accompany many of the Tours on offer as a host, so please feel free to pick my brains, and establish a connection prior to your trip, via the "Contact" page on this website.

 Medical advice and "things" to take with you.

 I am in no way qualified to offer medical advice but am happy to pass on my own Modus operandi.
 This is best, and comprehensively covered, by two chapters in my Book - Wildlife Photography on a Budget.
 For those of you who have the Book please refer to Chapters 8 - Foreseeing the foreseeable, and 26 - Photographing on Safari.
 Order your copy here>